-At this stage, you should interview the various holders belonging to the household separately.
+At this stage, you should try and interview the various holders belonging to the household separately.
 The names of these household members have already been recorded in Section 6.
+In any case record the holder and person interviewed ID for each holding.

 Listing of farm: The interviewer must list all the farms/plots for each holder.
 When the first holder's ID is recorded, all plots owned or operated by him must be listed before going on to the second holder.
 For each holder, plots that were cultivated twelve (12) months ago must be recorded first, followed by those planted during the year and finally plots owned but which have remained fallow for the 12 months preceding the interview.

 Plots rented out/share cropped refer to plots owned by members of the household but which have been rented or given for sharecropping to people outside the household.
 These are to be excluded from the list of farms/plots.
+Record the units and the code given by the respondent.

+QUESTION 5.
+'Land Title Deed' refers to a written or printed and signed document that is an official record of an agreement concerning the ownership of land or plot.

 QUESTION 6.
-Land Title Deed refers to a written or printed and signed document that is an official record of an agreement concerning the ownership of land or plot.

-QUESTION 7.
 Refers to the right on the part of the household to either sell the land or use it as a collateral security.
 To use land as a collateral security means to promise giving it to a person or institution if one is unable to repay a loan obtained from that person or institution.